SarahStanton/a3-software-design-ahnj12/README.md

 ## Prepping Data
 ---
 1. Load in your data file and [nest](https://github.com/d3/d3-collection/blob/master/README.md#nest) the data.
 The key for the nest will be the property the data will be grouped by.
 2. Transform the nested data into hierarchical data using [d3.hierarchy](https://github.com/d3/d3-hierarchy/blob/master/README.md#hierarchy).
-This will return you the root of the hier
+This will return you the root of the hierarchical data
 3. Using the returned root, [sum](https://github.com/d3/d3-hierarchy/blob/master/README.md#node_sum) the values of the property you want to show up in the chart
 4. The root can now be used as the datum for the data-join